patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 ```

 ### Multiple typeahead with chips
 A multiple typeahead can be used to allow users to select multiple options from a list.
-Selected items appear as chips in the select toggle.
+Additionally, you can render a chip group to be placed in the select toggle.

 When more items than the allowed limit are selected, overflowing items will be hidden under a "more" button.
 The following example hides items after more than 3 are selected.
 To show hidden items, select the “more” button.
 Select "show less" to hide extra items again.